Estimated Cost of Attendance

 **Graduate - Masters Full-Time enrollment is considered 6 credit hours per university policy.
 However, students will often enroll in more credit hours to finish their degree in two years, thus the cost estimate reflected on an I-20 may differ from the student's final tuition bill.

-*** An Additional $1,800 for McCoy College of Business degrees (Accounting, Accounting and Information Technology, Business Administration, Human Resource Management, Data Analytics and Information Systems, Marketing Research and Analysis, and Quantitative Finance and Economics).
+*** An Additional $1,800 will need to be shown for the I-20 for McCoy College of Business degrees (Accounting, Accounting and Information Technology, Business Administration, Human Resource Management, Data Analytics and Information Systems, Marketing Research and Analysis, and Quantitative Finance and Economics).
 See more information on the McCoy Graduate Program Fee.

 • Qualifications for Resident Tuition: